Introduction to Toon Shading

 About Toon Shading

-Toon shading, also known as cel shading, is a rendering technique used to create a stylized, cartoon-like appearance in 3D computer graphics.
+Toon shading, also known as cel shading or cartoon shading, is a rendering technique used to create a stylized, cartoon-like appearance in 3D computer graphics.
 In recent years, toon shading has become increasingly popular in the animation and video game industries as a way to give characters and environments a unique and distinctive look.
-In this article, we will explore the techniques used to achieve toon shading, as well as its various applications and best practices.

 Toon Shading Techniques